 When you get to the interview stage, it's also important that you be able to prove you can physically separate yourself from your home life and dedicate yourself to your work life.

 "I was asked where I would work if I got the job.
 I had to have an office set-up idea so that they knew I was serious.
 It was actually really helpful to think through," she says.
 "They were also fine with my answer: The kitchen table."

-The only caveat to finding online jobs is that just like you, everyone wants one.
-But with these four steps, you can keep yourself ahead of the pack and, with some luck and hard work, you'll be able to land an online job you can do from home.
+The only caveat to finding jobs to do online is that just like you, everyone wants one.
+But with these four steps for how to get an online job, you can keep yourself ahead of the pack and, with some luck and hard work, you'll be able to land an online job you can do from home.

-Have you gotten a job online?
-What tips do you have for fellow hopeful telecommuters?
+Have you landed a job online?
+What tips do you have for finding online jobs?